w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-payout.md

 Increased `v` is expected, and initially keeping `p` &#8595; using the same para-validator set for all parachains ensures [availability](../learn/learn-availability.md) and [approval voting](../learn/learn-governance.md).
-Also, even though `v` &#8593; on an `e` to `e` basis, over time, the amount of rewards each validator receives will eventually equal out based on the continuous selection of para-validators.
+In addition, despite `v` &#8593; on an `e` to `e` basis, over time, the amount of rewards each validator receives will equal out based on the continuous selection of para-validators.

 > There are plans to scale the active para-validation set in the future.

+> The above breakdown of reward variance should only serve as a high-level overview of the
+> probabilistic nature for staking rewards.

 ## Payout Scheme